Key Biscayne: Early history

 The first known indigenous inhabitants of Key Biscayne were Tequestas.
 Shells, bones and artifacts found on the island indicate extensive use of it by the Tequesta.
 A large community appeared to inhabit the island between 1,500 and 2,000 years ago.
 In 1992 Hurricane Andrew scoured much of the vegetation from the southern end of Key Biscayne.
 An archaeological survey of the exposed ground found evidence of extensive habitation.

 Juan Ponce de León charted Key Biscayne on his first mission to the New World in 1513.
 He christened the island Santa Marta and claimed it for the Spanish Crown.
 He reported that he found a fresh water spring on the island.
 Ponce de León called the bay behind the island (Biscayne Bay) Chequescha, a variant form of Tequesta.

 The next European known to have visited the Key Biscayne area was Pedro Menéndez de Avilés.
 In 1565 his ship took refuge in Biscayne Bay from a storm.
 Relations were established with the Tequesta, and in 1567 a mission was established on the mainland across the bay from Key Biscayne.
 The mission was abandoned three years later in 1570.
-No other mission was established on the mainland until 1743, but it was withdrawn a few months later.
+No other mission was established on the mainland until 1743, and that was withdrawn a few months later.